-- 6.1.7 A temporary drainage master plan (TDMP), which concentrates at Holes 1-9, 17-18 only, had been formally submitted on 29th March 2006 by the Contractor for ER to review during this monitoring month.
-ET initial comments are summarized below: - (i) In some of construction areas, part of the runoff from the natural catchment will mix up with the construction site contaminated runoff before directly discharge to marine or stream courses. - (ii) The TDMP indicates that there are many discharge points along the construction boundary to the marine water and streams.
-The basic temporary drainage principle submitted by CHEC is that the construction site contaminated runoff will pass through the silt fence / rock channel and then discharge/overflow to marine or stream courses.
-The construction site contaminated runoff will not be confined, collected and properly treat before water discharge.
+- 6.1.5 A revised temporary drainage master plan (TDMP), which concentrates at Holes 1, 17 & 18 only, had been formally submitted on 13th May 2006 by the Contractor for ER to review during this monitoring month.
+Similar concept of the earlier submission (29th March 2006) was applied to the temporary drainage plan and summarizes below: - (i) In some of construction areas, part of the runoff from the natural catchment will mix up with the construction site contaminated runoff before directly discharge to marine or stream courses. - (ii) The TDMP indicates that there are many discharge points along the construction boundary to the marine water and streams.
+The basic temporary drainage principle submitted by CHEC is that the construction site contaminated runoff will pass through the silt fence / rock channel / sedimentation basin and then discharge/overflow to marine or stream courses.
+The construction site contaminated runoff will not be confined, collected and properly treat before water discharge. - 6.1.6 ET recommends the runoff from the upper catchment (without construction work areas) should be cut off and divert away from the construction site as much as possible in order to minimize the mixing of contaminated water within the construction site area.
+The water discharge from the construction site should be confined and pre-treat before discharge and the discharge water quality should comply with the WQO. - 6.1.7 The present submitted TDMP is only for the control of silty runoff.
+The Contractor is reminded to prepare the temporary drainage plan for approval and implement before turf grass establishment.
+This is a major concern because pesticide is a prohibited substance which is not allowed to be discharged to any water bodies under the WPCO. - 6.1.8 No cut-off drainage was implemented on site and no temporary drainage was observed on site to collect and reuse the water from the concrete batching plant during the reporting month.